-After your complete your program, you will receive a request to complete a program evaluation survey.
+After your complete your program and return home, you will receive a request to complete a post program satisfaction survey.
 Your feedback is very important to us and will allow us to determine what we can do to improve our programs.